Sheweny/website/docs/guide/getting-started/Client.md

 ```

 ::: warning
-The applications commands handler is for slash-commands and context-menus.
+The applicationsCommands handler is for slash-commands and context-menus.
 For use message commands use messageCommands handler instead.
 :::